 Can You Get a Loan for Apartment Rent?

-Yes, you can get a loan to pay rent for your apartment.
+Yes, you can get a loan to pay the security deposit or rent for your apartment.

 Essentially you’ll be applying for a personal loan and using the money to help float your rent and other costs until you’re able to pay it off.